 Edwardsburg is a very small village located in the state of Michigan.
 With a population of 1,227 people and three constituent neighborhoods, Edwardsburg is the 441st largest community in Michigan.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Edwardsburg is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Edwardsburg is a village of service providers, managers, and transportation and shipping workers.
-There are especially a lot of people living in Edwardsburg who work in food service (14.14%), management occupations (13.72%), and office and administrative support (10.81%).
+Overall, Edwardsburg is a village of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Edwardsburg who work in food service (17.46%), sales jobs (12.72%), and office and administrative support (8.84%).

-Being a small village, Edwardsburg does not have a public transit system used by locals to get to and from work.
+Edwardsburg is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Edwardsburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Edwardsburg residents report their race to be White, followed by Asian.
-Important ancestries of people in Edwardsburg include Irish, English, Polish, and Dutch.
+The greatest number of Edwardsburg residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Edwardsburg include Irish, English, French , and Dutch.

 The most common language spoken in Edwardsburg is English.
-Other important languages spoken here include Indic languages and Spanish.
+Other important languages spoken here include Spanish and Polish.